dfki-ric/ugv_nav4d/paper/paper.md

 ---

 # Summary
 Navigation of autonomous mobile robots is a complex problem which comprises of multiple software components, each performing a specific task, which when combined form the navigation software architecture.
-The ugv_nav4d is a path planner which can be used to navigate complex indoor and outdoor environments.
+Ugv_nav4d can be used to navigate complex indoor and outdoor environments.
 It provides a traversable, motion constraint compliant, and collision free trajectory.
 It is highly customizable and can be used for any type of terrestrial robot.

-To find a traversable trajectory, ugv_nav4d internally maintains a traversability map (TraversabilityMap3d) of the environment.
-The TraversabilityMap3d [@slammaps] is generated based on a multi-layered surface map (MLSMap [@slammaps]), which enables ugv_nav4d to plan trajectories in multi-surface environments.
+To find a traversable trajectory, ugv_nav4d internally maintains a 3D Traversability Map (TraversabilityMap3d) of the environment.
+The TraversabilityMap3d [@slammaps] is generated based on a multi-layered surface map (MLS [@mlsmaps], [@slammaps]), which enables ugv_nav4d to plan trajectories in multi-surface environments.
 The trajectory is composed by careful selection and piecing together of motion primitives from a pool of primitives.
 The primitives are generated based on the specific mechnical features of the robot.
 As a result, the planned trajectory always fits well with the motion capabilites of the robot.

 In short, ugv_nav4d